kravchenski/visa-open/README.md

 ***

-Because if the program finds dates, those parameters will be inserted into the application.
+If the program finds dates, those parameters will be inserted into the application.

 Thirdly, insert  __[VisaGlobal](https://visa.vfsglobal.com/blr/ru/pol/login)__ login and password (DON'T SHARE)